portovep/CS7009-facebookapp/README.md

 This was an academic project (you know, Deadline-driven development and too much caffeine) so the code can be ugly and there are a lot of ideas that we coul not implement.
 Here are some of that improvements & ideas that could be cool see implemented.

 - [ ] Allow the user to associate a picture with each goal.
-- [ ] Migrate to Bootstrap 3 for more responsiveness magic
+- [ ] Migrate to Bootstrap 3 for more responsiveness magic.
 - [ ] Allow fb friends to say "he/she will complete the goal or not".
 - [ ] Migrate to jQuery to increase cross-browser compatibility.
+- [ ] Promote the app between your friends on fb (easy picking).